stepanenko/sql-info/README.md

 DROP INDEX	| Deletes an index in a table
 DROP TABLE	| Deletes an existing table in the database DROP VIEW	| Deletes a view
+EXEC | Executes a stored procedure
+EXISTS | Tests for the existence of any record in a subquery FOREIGN KEY	| A constraint that is a key used to link two tables together FROM | Specifies which table to select or delete data from FULL OUTER JOIN	| Returns all rows when there is a match in either left table or right table GROUP BY | Groups the result set (used with aggregate functions: COUNT, MAX, MIN, SUM, AVG) HAVING | Used instead of WHERE with aggregate functions IN | Allows you to specify multiple values in a WHERE clause INDEX	| Creates or deletes an index in a table
+INNER JOIN | Returns rows that have matching values in both tables INSERT INTO	| Inserts new rows in a table
+INSERT INTO SELECT | Copies data from one table into another table IS NULL | Tests for empty values
+IS NOT NULL | Tests for non-empty values
 Continue at... | https://www.w3schools.com/sql/sql_ref_keywords.asp